-If you or your child play sports, you need a customized professional sports mouthguard.
+You need a customized professional sports mouthguard if you or your child play sports.
 As a general dental treatment, custom sports mouthguards offer preventative care to patients.
 Sports mouthguards help protect the teeth from injuries or even loss.
 Dr. Stefan Speck offers custom sports mouthguards to patients in Oxford, PA.
 He ensures that each sports mouthguard is customized to each patient, feels comfortable, and is easy to use.

 Treatment with Sports Mouthguards

-After an initial consultation, Dr. Speck takes dental impressions of the teeth which are used to fabricate the mouthguard.
+After an initial consultation, Dr. Speck takes dental impressions of the teeth used to fabricate the mouthguard.
 He sends these impressions to a dental lab, where the mouthguard is constructed.
-Once the mouthguard is complete, Dr. Speck makes sure that it fits correctly.
+Once the mouthguard is complete, Dr. Speck ensures it fits correctly.
 He will also advise you on how to care for your sports mouthguard.
-When you are not using your sports mouthguards, they should be kept in their case.
-After wearing your sports mouthguard, you can clean it with lukewarm water and soap.
-Using hot water can warp the mouthguard, which means it can lose its shape.

 Are custom mouthguards worth it?